dariusz-wozniak/FakeLocalTimeZone/README.md

 * netstandard2.0
 * net45

-The lib has been tested for the following frameworks:
+The library has been tested with the following frameworks:

 * netcoreapp2.1
 * netcoreapp2.2